 - 1. Any access drive shall have one of the minimum clear widths outlined in Table VIII-3. - 2.
 No zoning lot shall have more than two driveways per frontage, unless the City Engineer approves additional driveways.
 The Urbana City Engineer approves all driveway locations within the public right-of-way as provided for in Chapter 20 of the Urbana City Code. - 3.
 When the access drive for 90 degree parking is a permanent dead-end, a turn-around shall be provided.
 The turn-around shall be designed with a minimum radius of 15 feet, a minimum width of 23 feet, and a minimum depth of six feet.
-Comparable Alternate turn-around designs may be approved by the Zoning Administrator.
-(See Figure VIII-2 for reference.)
+Alternate turn-around designs may be approved by the Zoning Administrator.
+(See Figure VIII-2) - 4.
+In order to improve the visibility for vehicles exiting from parking structures or parking lots that have a mean elevation below that of adjacent right-of-way, the access driveway shall be constructed in conformance with the dimensions illustrated in Figure VIII-3.